Trouble In Black Paradise Chapter 12: Impudent Moralizers, Ill-conceived Mavericks And Glorified “Legal Setbacks,” Page 260.

 Professor Leon Litwack in his book Been In The Storm So Long notes there were many white Southern conventions aimed at reestablishing the South’s system.
 Litwack shares a white attendee’s comment:

 “…’The niggers are having a convention, a’n’t they?…What do they want?
 Equal rights I suppose…Going to vote, be they?’
-[After white Southern Reconstruction Conventioneers were] informed…[that] blacks [listing items they should gain with civic freedom] had been quite moderate…[and that] their principal demand…[thus far only sought] the right to testify in courts…[a white] delegate quickly replied, ‘No sir; they won’t get that.
+[After white Southern Reconstruction Conventioneers were] informed…[that] blacks [listing items they should gain with civic freedom] had been quite moderate…[and that] their principal demand…[thus far only sought] the right to testify in courts…[the white] delegate quickly replied, ‘No sir; they won’t get that.
 It wouldn’t do at all…The people won’t have niggers giving evidence.
 They’ll never get that.
 The people won’t have it.’”

 Litwack also quotes ideals emerging in those concurring Black reconstruction conventions (Afro gatherings obviously causing huge fret for the white commenter above).